-In order of value, the company's assets are cash and deposits (JPY62.4bn, FY02/20), accounts receivable (JPY42.6bn), tangible fixed assets (JPY7.2bn).
+In order of value, the company's assets are cash and deposits (JPY62.4bn, FY02/20), accounts receivable (JPY42.6bn), tangible fixed assets (JPY9.7bn), and intangible fixed assets (JPY7.2bn).
 The aggregate of cash and deposits and deposits for consumption from associates is over JPY60.0bn, but interest-bearing debt is just JPY300mn, for a cash-rich balance sheet.
 Tangible fixed assets and intangible fixed assets are small as the company's business structure does not require a large balance sheet.
 In FY02/20 the company ended its policy of leaving deposits with Aeon, from a cash governance perspective.